 - Transport: car ownership, mode and place of travel to work

 All of this information can be broken down by age and sex, a wide range of other characteristics (e.g. disability by ethnic group) and for small areas within the city (down to the over 400 Output Areas in Oxford).
 Selected data from the 2011 Census is published on our Statistics About Oxford webpages, much of which was originally downloaded from the ONS Nomis website.
-There is an excellent tool on Nomis which allows users to select the data and the geographic area which is required.

 Alternative sources are the Neighbourhood Statistics and Office for National Statistics websites.
 The Office for National Statistics have also developed some interactive maps and charts and detailed analysis of the Census stories.